 If you POSSE, it's good practice to include rel-syndication links on your WordPress posts.

-The Syndication Links plugin is designed to support manual entry of rel-syndication links.
-It is extensible to add support for plugins and has support from Tumblr Crosspostr, Diaposter, and WP-Crosspost, as well as having integrated support courtesy of the below plugin for Social, SNAP, and Bridgy Publish.
+The Syndication Links plugin is designed to support both manual and automatic entry of rel-syndication links.
+It is extensible to add support for plugins and has support from Tumblr Crosspostr, Diaposter, Medium, and WP-Crosspost, as well as having integrated support courtesy of rel-syndication plugin for SNAP, Bridgy Publish, and Social.

 Also, if you are writing status updates that will be duplicated in the content share boxes in your edit post screen, there is some handy code here to autofill those share fields to save copy/pasting them from the content WYSIWYG.